dotlang/language/doc/RFE.md

 no. left hand side expression is a lambda.
 I should write a proper function like this:
 `x = fn(a:int->int) {  divider(5,a)@{0} }`
+still people can misuse this: they can create a fn that returns error if sth is false.
+then: `checkWithError(cond)@{-1}` so if cond is false, function will return -1 immediately almost anything can be misused.

 ? - Do we allow struct values without field name?